 Thirteen-year-old Natalie Giorgi was camping with a group of families in Sacramento, California on July 27, 2013 when she ate a single bite of a Rice Krispies square.
 The peanut-allergic teen thought it tasted “funny,” and spat it out.
 The taste turned out to be peanut butter.

 At first Natalie didn’t show any symptoms and her mother gave her a dose of antihistamine; but in 20 minutes the systemic reaction began.
-Her father, a physician, gave her three doses of epinephrine, but it wasn’t enough to stop the rapid-fire chain of events.
+Her father, a physician, then gave her three successive doses of epinephrine, but by then it wasn’t enough to stop the rapid-fire chain of events.
 She began vomiting, her throat swelled to the point where she could no longer breathe and she went into cardiac arrest.
-She died in her parents’ arms.
+Natalie died in her parents’ arms.

 “It’s beyond words what they’re feeling,” Rev. Michael Kiernan of Our Lady of Assumption, the family’s church, said in early August 2013.

 Natalie’s story spiked fears among Allergic Living’s readers, in particular parents of children and teens with food allergies.
 It also raised questions about just what to do in case of an accidental allergen ingestion, so we turned to two experts for answers in August 2013.
 First to be interviewed is Dr. Robert Wood, the director of Pediatric Allergy and Immunology at the Johns Hopkins Children’s Center in Baltimore.
 Next is Dr. Susan Waserman, an allergist and professor of medicine at McMaster University in Canada.

 Allergic Living‘s Jennifer Van Evra: There seems to be a lot of confusion about whether to administer epinephrine in the case of allergen exposure and how soon.
 What do you tell patients?